CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 Have your exit lines prepared!
 Some basic ones to add to your repertoire are "Nice to meet you" or "Nice talking to you" or "See you next week at the meeting."
 If you're feeling creative, you can also excuse yourself for food, a bathroom break or say that you are planning to catch someone before they leave.
 Basically, make sure that the exit is just as smooth and natural as the introduction, aim for no awkward silences or unnecessary conversations about current office gossip (see tip 4).

 These are just the tip (wink, wink) of the iceberg when it comes to proper business etiquette (read here for 5 more business etiquette tips).
 Etiquette is not about strict rules and regulations; it is about making people feel comfortable.
-Like a tipping of a hat, it's all about acknowledgement and consideration.
+Like a tipping of a hat, it's all about acknowledgment and consideration.
 Happy Tuesday Tip day!